Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 ### The Color Axis

-- Johnny's color axis is 60 degrees right of center (Blue & Yellow).
+- Johnny's color axis is right of center (Blue & Yellow).
-- V's color axis is 60 degrees left of center (Pink & Green).
+- V's color axis is left of center (Pink & Green).
 - Where the two meet in the interface/game is at 0 degrees (Red & Cyan).

 Johnny's axis being a reflection of V's is interesting, both because of the